- 14 ReRanks

 Lisa's First Word Dec 03 1992 While trying to get Maggie to say her first word, Marge and Homer reminisce about Bart's and Lisa's first words.

-often listed & ranked high on reranks Why is this #29?
+often listed & Ranked High on Reranks Why is this #34?

-ranked low on reranks & added by birdiejay23 Why is this #30?
+ranked low on reranks Why is this #35?

 Boy-Scoutz 'n the Hood Nov 18 1993 After a reckless Squishee bender with Milhouse, Bart wakes to the shocking realization that he joined the Junior Campers.
 Lured by pocketknives and knot-tying lessons, Bart assimilates into the group

 - 36+ 126- 14

 often listed & added by tuffgnarl Why is this #36?

 Homer's Phobia Feb 16 1997 The Simpsons befriend a shop owner, but when Homer discovers the man is gay, he worries about his influence on Bart.

 added by BaruchLalaev Why is this #37?

 HOMR Jan 07 2001 "HOMR" is the ninth episode of The Simpsons’ twelfth season, originally aired on January 7, 2001 by the Fox Broadcasting Company.
 The episode is the 257th episode overall and the ninth